octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 #### Install and configure Google Cloud SDK

 - Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/downloads-interactive) on your machine
-- Configure you SDK with you gcloud account, select a project with the command line `$ gcloud init`
+- Configure you SDK with you gcloud account, select a project with the command line `gcloud init`

 ### 1. Prepare your application